facebookresearch/dlrm_datasets/README.md

 # Description
-A synthetic dataset comprised of input data for embedding lookup layers arising in recommendation models, such as [DLRM](https://github.com/facebookresearch/dlrm), that shares memory access reuse patterns similar to those arising in Facebook production recomendation workloads.
+A synthetic dataset comprised of input data for embedding lookup layers arising in recommendation models, such as [DLRM](https://github.com/facebookresearch/dlrm), that shares memory access reuse patterns similar to those arising in Meta production recomendation workloads.

 ```